16” on Center (16OC) is a hospitality collective taking on projects and buildings in neighborhoods where they can’t wait to hang out.

 Press

-Worth It’s Salt- Chicago Mag
+Worth Its Salt- Chicago Mag

 An iconic site in the North Branch corridor becomes a new centerpiece of the city’s live music scene.